 All deliveries must be handled in line with social distancing measures.
 Staff must stand a minimum of 2m away from delivery drivers and must sanitise all items, and surfaces touched, immediately.
 Details on social distancing will be available throughout the building for any inbound deliveries.

-CA House visitors are permitted to use the toilet facilities located on the ground and first floors but must wear a mask/face covering when doing so.
+From 12th April to 17th May, CA House visitors are permitted to use the toilet facilities located on the ground and first floors but must wear a mask/face covering when doing so.
 Patrons are asked to adhere to the social distancing measures including a one-way door system in the Assembly Room.
 Sufficient signs have been erected to aid with social distancing measures and one-way systems.
 Toilets are cleaned, and rubbish disposed of, on a daily basis and patrons are asked to sanitise their touch points before and after use.

-Members are permitted to use the lift in CA House but are asked to adhere to social distancing rules.
+Patrons are permitted to use the lift in CA House but are asked to adhere to social distancing rules.
 Only one person, or one household is permitted at a time.
 We encourage the use of the stairs where possible.

 These procedures will be reviewed weekly to ensure they are effective to provide a COVID-19 secure operation for both guests and staff.
 Any improvements identified will be implemented and communicated promptly.